-While tech giants tend to hog the limelight on the cutting-edge of technology, AI in banking and other financial sectors is showing signs of interest and adoption – even among the stodgy banking incumbents.
+While tech giants tend to hog the limelight on the cutting-edge of technology, AI in banking and other facets of the financial sector is showing signs of interest and adoption even among the banking incumbents.

 - What types of AI applications are currently in use by customers and employees and what applications are in the works at banking leaders JPMorgan Chase or Wells Fargo?

 - What common trends do their innovation efforts point to, and what does that mean for the future of banking?

 - How much has been invested in AI and emerging tech innovation across leading US banks?

 Through quotes from company executives and data from our AI Opportunity Landscape in banking, this article serves to present a concise look at the implementation of AI at seven of America’s top commercial banks by revenue.